dairycultist/displaypak/README.md

 # displaypak
-Electron/Tauri are bloat fr, I want LIGHTWEIGHT and SIMPLE package for rendering interactable UI elements to a window
+A LIGHTWEIGHT and SIMPLE Electron/Tauri alternative for rendering interactable UI elements to a single window.

 The window is composed of a tree of **components**.
 There are two types of component:
 - **Regions** - Basically a flexbox (with all your standard flexbox properties, a background color, padding, and boolean controlling whether it is shown or not) that can contain other components.
+One region at any given time is designated as the **window region,** which takes up the entire space of the window, and which all other elements are displayed within.
-- **Elements** - Text, images/textures, buttons, text input, and so forth.
+- **Elements** - Everything that's not a region.
+Text, images/textures, buttons, text input, and so forth.

 `create_region(parent region or null, properties) => region object`